VishhhalGupta/nextgen-nexus/README.md

 ## 🧑‍💻 Developed By

-Built and maintained by Om Sudhamsh with ❤️ for the NextGen Nexus community.
+Built and maintained by Om Sudhamsh  and Vishal Dharmini with ❤️ for the NextGen Nexus community.

 ---